 Route I-95 to I-91 north to exit 47 west.
 Take Route 190 west to Route 159 north.
 Follow 3.8 miles.

 - Avoid crossing the Connecticut River during rush hours 7:00 a.m.–9:00 a.m. and 4:30 p.m.–6:00 p.m. on weekdays.

-To check park operating hours call us at (413) 786-9300.
+To check park operating hours visit our online calendar, or call us at (413) 786-9300.
 Demons are standing by.
-Or you can also check our online calendar.

 There is no re-entry after 6:00 p.m. — even for Season Pass Holders — so plan accordingly.

 Bring a jacket or sweatshirt for cool evenings.
 We wouldn’t want you to catch your death of cold!
-Store it in one of the lockers located in the small dark shed behind the Coca-Cola cart closest to Guest Relations.
+Store it in one of the lockers located next to Main Street Gifts, behind the skeleton playing the organ.